-That completes our update to example_database_load.
+That completes our update to example\database\load.
 Now when this program is called, it will automatically index inventory items based on their names.
 We can then query for those items using the new index.
 We show how to do that in the next section.

-Secondary Databases with example_database_read
+Secondary Databases with example\database\read

-In Cursor Example (page 50) we wrote an application that displays every inventory item in the Inventory database.
+In Cursor Example (page 44) we wrote an application that displays every inventory item in the Inventory database.
 In this section, we will update that example to allow us to search for and display an inventory item given a specific name.
-To do this, we will make use of the secondary database that example_database_load now creates.
+To do this, we will make use of the secondary database that example\database\load now creates.

-Because we manage all our database open and close activities in databases_setup() and databases_close(), the update to example_database_read is relatively modest.
-We need only add a command line parameter on which we can specify the item name, and we will need a new function in which we will perform the query and display the results.
+The update to example\database\read is relatively modest.
+We need to open the new secondary database in exactly the same way was we do for example\database\load.
+We also need to add a command line parameter on which we can specify the item name, and we will need a new function in which we will perform the query and display the results.